-This chapter provides the background to this guidance, as well as outlining both the government's and Ofgem's involvement.
+This chapter provides background to this guidance, as well as outlining both the government's and Ofgem's involvement.

 - 1.1 The NDRHI scheme will close to all new applications (including applications for accreditation, preliminary accreditation, registration, preliminary registration, additional capacity, additional biomethane and Tariff Guarantees (TG)) from midnight at the end of 31 March 2021, barring some exceptions listed in 1.2. - 1.2 There are some circumstances under which an application for accreditation or registration can be made post scheme closure.
 These include cases where: - An accredited RHI installation has been replaced (see chapter 12). - A Tariff Guarantee (TG) has been issued by Ofgem before or after 31 March 2021 or if a TG is still being assessed or was held in queue and budget becomes available the deadline to commission specified in the notice (and for biomethane applications, commence injection of biomethane) and apply for full accreditation or registration is 31 March 2022.
-Please see our easy guide to tariff guarantee. - Ofgem has granted an extension application before or after 31 March 2021 or if a extension application is still being assessed or was held in a queue and budget becomes available the deadline to commission and apply for full accreditation is 31 March 2022.
-Extension applications, must be properly made and be submitted from 1 March 2021 and before midnight at the end of 31 March 2021.
+Please see our easy guide to tariff guarantee. - Ofgem has granted an extension application before or after 31 March 2021 or if an extension application is still being assessed or was held in a queue and budget becomes available the deadline to commission and apply for full accreditation is 31 March 2022.
+Extension applications must be properly made and be submitted from 1 March 2021 and before midnight at the end of 31 March 2021.
 These applicants must demonstrate significant capital, or significant human or material resource was invested in the development of a plant on or before 17 August 2020 and the application must be supported with specific evidence.
-Please see our Guidance on extension applications.
+Please see our Guidance on extension applications. - 1.3 On 19 January 2022, The Department for Business, Energy and Industrial Strategy (BEIS) confirmed they will implement a 12-month extension to the Non-Domestic